-The relationship between CMS rates of different maturities may be thought of in terms of a CMS rate curve, where maturities are plotted on the x-axis of a graph and the applicable CMS rate is plotted on the y-axis.
+The relationship between CMS rates of different maturities (such as CMS30 and CMS2) may be thought of in terms of a CMS rate curve, where maturities are plotted on the x-axis of a graph and the applicable CMS rate is plotted on the y-axis.
 The graphs below illustrate hypothetical CMS rate curves and do not represent any actual CMS rate curve.